 La Mauricie National Park

 If it’s an immersive nature experience that you’re after, then you’d best get packed and head to La Mauricie National Park.
 Located in the Laurentian Mountains, this beautiful place has an abundance of forests, waterfalls, wildlife and more than 150 lakes.
-There is a huge abundance of hiking trails, private camping spots that can only be reached by water, and plenty of canoes and kayaks for hire, so it really is a place to get away from it all.
-There are also cabins and a chalet within the park, for those looking for a little more comfort, as well as hotels and chalets in the nearby towns.
+There is a huge abundance of hiking trails, private camping spots that can only be reached by water and plenty of canoes and kayaks for hire, so it really is a place to get away from it all.
+There are also cabins and a chalet within the park for those looking for a little more comfort, as well as hotels and chalets in the nearby towns.

 Biking, kayaking, hiking, fishing and swimming are just a few of the things that you can get up to in La Mauricie.
-This is a beautiful place for you to relax, recharge your batteries and spend time around the campfire, watching perfect sunsets and the starry, moonlit nights.
+This is a beautiful place for you to relax, recharge your batteries and spend time around the campfire, watching perfect sunsets and starry, moonlit nights.

 Museums, stellar summer festivals, international and local cuisine and a thriving nightlife are just some of the things that you can get up to in the city itself.
 However, the biggest attractions lie just outside town.
-Set out and visit the historic village of Val-Jalbert or make a beeline to the beaches of St Jean Lake, where you can go fishing, take a boat tour or even cycle around the whole lake.
+Set out and visit the historic village of Val-Jalbert or make a beeline to the beaches of St. Jean Lake, where you can go fishing, take a boat tour or even cycle around the whole lake.
 The Saguenay Fjord is a must-see too.
-You can take a kayak trip out there and see the Baie Eternité while climbing the Via Ferrata, if that’s your style; there’s also sailing, hiking, swimming, biking and many more outdoor activities to enjoy.
+You can take a kayak trip out there and see the Baie Eternité while climbing the Via Ferrata if that’s your style.
+There’s also sailing, hiking, swimming, biking and many more outdoor activities to enjoy.